 Our compensation committee periodically considers and assesses its advisor's independence, including whether the advisor has any potential conflicts of interest with our company or members of our compensation committee.
-In connection with the advisor's engagement, our compensation committee conducted such a review and concluded that it was not aware of any conflict of interest that had been raised by work performed by Radford and Compensia or the individual consultants employed by each firm that performed services for our compensation committee.
+In connection with the advisor's engagement, our compensation committee conducted such a review and concluded that it was not aware of any conflict of interest that had been raised by work performed Compensia or the individual consultants employed by each firm that performed services for our compensation committee.

-Our named executive officers for the fiscal year ended December 31, 2022, which consist of our principal executive officer and the next two most highly compensated executive officers who were serving as executive officers as of December 31, 2022 are:
+Our named executive officers for the fiscal year ended December 31, 2023, which consist of our principal executive officer and the next two most highly compensated executive officers who were serving as executive officers as of December 31, 2023 are:

-- Todd R. Nelson, our Chief Executive Officer and Director: - · Daniel G. Gibson, our Chief Technology Officer; and - · Robert H. Cutler, our Chief Legal Officer.
+- Todd R. Nelson, our former Chief Executive Officer and Director; - Eric Esser, our President, Chief Executive Officer and Director. - · Robert Cutler, our Chief Legal Officer; and